decaf-dev/obsidian-dataloom/README.md

 ## Migration Tool

-Please make sure that you have read [NLT Codeblocks](#nlt-codeblocks) and [Table Definition Files](#table-definition-files) before continuing.
+Please make sure that you have read [NLT Code Blocks](#nlt-code-blocks) and [Table Definition Files](#table-definition-files) before continuing.

-To make codeblocks for your previous tables:
+To make code blocks for your previous tables:

 1. Press on your keyboard `ctrl + p` (Windows) or `cmd + p` (Mac) on your keyboard and search for `Migration tool` (alternatively you can also use the shortcut `cmd + shift + m`)
 2. Paste your previous markdown text into the textarea
 3. Click `Generate codeblock`.
 A table definition file will be created for your migrated table.
 4. Click the `Copy` button
-5. Paste the codeblock into your markdown file
+5. Paste the code block into your markdown file

 ## Hotkeys